jp7677/dxvk-nvapi/README.md

 DXVK-NVAPI prints some logging statements to the console.
 Optionally those statements can be written to a log file using the following environment variable:

 - `DXVK_NVAPI_LOG_PATH` Enables file logging and sets the path where the log file `dxvk-nvapi.log` should be written to.
-Loging is appended to an existing file.
+Log statements are appended to an existing file.
 Please remove this file once in a while to prevent excessive grow.

 ## References and inspirations